dokterdok/Continuity-Activation-Tool/README.md

 * The tool disables OS security features in order to work.
 Enabling Continuity on Yosemite will put you at risk to get the “grey stop sign” at boot-time.
 Not only for your first reboot, but anytime in the future if your PRAM is reset.
 I recommend you read “[Trim Enabler and Yosemite](http://www.cindori.org/trim-enabler-and-yosemite)” (Cindori.org), which explains the risks involved and solutions in case of issues.

 ## Compatibility list
 Your Mac might need a hardware upgrade as well to be able to work with Continuity.
 The table below is based on this [guide (forum thread)](http://forums.macrumors.com/showpost.php?p=20124161).
-If you are 100% sure that there are inaccuracies, please report it on the thread.
+If you notice inaccuracies, please report them to the guide author or open an issue.

 Mac Model | Hardware change required | Software patch required (e.g. via this tool) :---|:---|:---